ef-ds/deque/PERFORMANCE.md

 Below compares the deque [benchmark tests](BENCHMARK_TESTS.md) results with the other tested queues.

 ## Running the Tests
-In the "testdata" directory, I have included the result of local test runs for all queues.
-Below uses this run to compare the queues, but it's possible and I higly encourage you to run the tests youself to help validate the results.
+In the "testdata" directory, we have included the result of local test runs for all queues.
+Below uses this run to compare the queues, but it's possible and we higly encourage you to run the tests youself to help validate the results.

 To run the tests locally, close the deque repo, cd to the deque main directory and run below command.